Flutter Animations – How to Put More Life into a Mobile App Using Rive

 Animations made with Rive

-As I suggested before, animations are great and should become a part and parcel of every app (more or less).
+As I suggested before, animations are great and should become part and parcel of every app (more or less).

 But what if your client and the designer need a very complicated animation?
 You can solve this problem in two ways – either you take up a challenge and implement the animations in the code, or you can use Rive.

-Using animations in the app
+Using Rive animations in the app

 class HoldappLogoRiveWidget extends StatefulWidget {